-Note: When exporting from FlexNet Manager Suite, the three data types each correspond to a check box in the Integrations tab on the System Settings page.
+Note: When exporting from FlexNet Manager Suite, the three data types each correspond to a check box in the ServiceNow export settings section Integrations tab on the System Settings page.
 You can export any or all of these data types to ServiceNow.
 When exporting from ServiceNow, assets and contracts can be included in the export, as configured in scheduled jobs that can be accessed from the following ServiceNow menu: FlexNet Manager Suite Scheduled Jobs.